alexhsamuel/blog/_posts/2020-09-23-Which Python quotes.markdown

 ### Advantages of single quotes:

 - Easier to type.
-Single quotes are on the home row, while double quotes require a shift chord.
-On ISO keyboards, double quotes is Shift-2, on the top row.
+Single quotes are on the home row.
+On ANSI keyboards, double quotes are on the same key but shifted.
+On ISO keyboards, double quotes are Shift-2, on the top row.

 - Consistent with how Python renders strings: `repr("foo")` is `'foo'`